 Environmental opposition to new water projects is constant.
 Environmental groups are opposing desalination, recycling, and storage projects.
 Their opinion is that conservation will provide enough water for all purposes.
 During the recent five-year drought, mandatory conservation measures did result in 25% less water usage.
 However, some rural communities still ran out of water and required state assistance to obtain baseline amounts.
 Communities running out of water were mostly on private domestic wells or were served by very small water districts with no ability to upgrade or expand existing facilities.
 Nearby water storage could have alleviated the problem by storing excess water in wet years for use in drier times.

 Impact on Business

 The additional 4.3 million acre-feet of water these water storage projects will yield is important to the overall water supply of the state.
 The diverse locations of the projects help distribute the new supply throughout the state.
 The promise of more supply alleviates the stress that developers are under to provide written documentation from water suppliers that they can provide water to new building sites.
 Farmers will be able to grow and harvest crops without fear that their water supply will be cut.

-Anticipated Actions in 2020
+Anticipated Actions in 2021

-The California Water Commission will continue to monitor the progress of the eight proposed water projects.
-If any of the applicants withdraw, the funds will be spread among the remaining applicants.
-The Commission decides how to apportion the funds.
-The projects need to finish required feasibility studies and environmental reviews before receiving bond funding.
+The California Water Commission will continue to monitor the progress of the seven remaining proposed water projects.
+If any of these applicants withdraw, the Commission decides how to apportion the funds.
+The project applicants need to finish required feasibility studies and environmental reviews before receiving bond funding.

-Any reduction in water supplies for environmental purposes must be balanced carefully against the harm it will have on the business community.
+Any reduction in water supplies for environmental purposes must be carefully balanced against the harm it will have on the business community.
 A robust economy depends on a thriving business climate.
 It’s business that provides jobs, housing, food and a good quality of life for residents of the state.